Tungsten: Applications

-Approximately half of the tungsten is consumed for the production of hard materials – namely tungsten carbide – with the remaining major use being in alloys and steels.
-Less than 10% is used in other chemical compounds.
+Tungsten is used in pure form and as alloys and compounds for a wide range of purposes.
+Tungsten carbide and other cemented tungsten carbides make up 60 to 70 % of global tungsten usage, and steels and other alloys make up roughly 20 to 30 %.
+The rest of its products in other chemical compounds make up less than 10 % of total tungsten usage.
 Because of the high ductile-brittle transition temperature of tungsten, its products are conventionally manufactured through powder metallurgy, spark plasma sintering, chemical vapor deposition, hot isostatic pressing, and thermoplastic routes.
 A more flexible manufacturing alternative is selective laser melting, which is a form of 3D printing and allows creating complex three-dimensional shapes.

 Industrial

 Tungsten is mainly used in the production of hard materials based on tungsten carbide (WC), one of the hardest carbides.
-WC is an efficient electrical conductor, but W_{2}C is less so.
+WC is an efficient electrical conductor, but W2C is less so.
 WC is used to make wear-resistant abrasives, and "carbide" cutting tools such as knives, drills, circular saws, dies, milling and turning tools used by the metalworking, woodworking, mining, petroleum and construction industries.
 Carbide tooling is actually a ceramic/metal composite, where metallic cobalt acts as a binding (matrix) material to hold the WC particles in place.
-This type of industrial use accounts for about 60% of current tungsten consumption.
+This type of industrial use accounts for about 60 % of current tungsten consumption.

 The jewelry industry makes rings of sintered tungsten carbide, tungsten carbide/metal composites, and also metallic tungsten.
 WC/metal composite rings use nickel as the metal matrix in place of cobalt because it takes a higher luster when polished.
 Sometimes manufacturers or retailers refer to tungsten carbide as a metal, but it is a ceramic.
 Because of tungsten carbide's hardness, rings made of this material are extremely abrasion resistant, and will hold a burnished finish longer than rings made of metallic tungsten.
 Tungsten carbide rings are brittle, however, and may crack under a sharp blow.

 Alloys

 The hardness and heat resistance of tungsten can contribute to useful alloys.
-A good example is high-speed steel, which can contain as much as 18% tungsten.
+A good example is high-speed steel, which can contain as much as 18 % tungsten.
 Tungsten's high melting point makes tungsten a good material for applications like rocket nozzles, for example in the UGM-27 Polaris submarine-launched ballistic missile.
 Tungsten alloys are used in a wide range of applications, including the aerospace and automotive industries and radiation shielding.
-Superalloys containing tungsten, such as Hastelloy and Stellite, are used in turbine blades and wear-resistant parts and coatings.
+Superalloys containing tungsten, such as Stellite, are used in turbine blades and wear-resistant parts and coatings.

 Tungsten's heat resistance makes it useful in arc welding applications when combined with another highly-conductive metal such as silver or copper.
 The silver or copper provides the necessary conductivity and the tungsten allows the welding rod to withstand the high temperatures of the arc welding environment.